Mission Delhi – Deen Dayal, Safdarjung Enclave

 [Text and pictures by Mayank Austen Soofi]

-Mr Dayal arrived in Delhi eight years ago.
+Mr Dayal arrived in Delhi more than a decade ago.
 He started by collecting garbage from individual households but now picks up only from street dustbins.
-Employed on a contract basis with a private firm that works closely with the city’s municipal services, Mr Dayal earns Rs 3,000 monthly.
+Employed on a contract basis with a private firm that coordinates with the city’s municipal services, Mr Dayal earns Rs 3,000 monthly.

-“My wife gets enough vegetables to cook, my children goes to the school,” he says.
+“My wife gets enough vegetables to cook, my children are able to attend the school,” he says.

-Every morning at 7 am Mr Dayal leaves his two-room house in Jaitpur, in south Delhi, and takes the 544 blueline for Safdarjung Enclave.
-There he moves around in a pedaled wooden cart to gather the waste from different collection points.
+Every morning at 7 am Mr Dayal leaves his two-room house in Jaitpur for Safdarjung Enclave.
+There he moves around in a pedaled wooden cart to gather the waste from various collection points.
 The day ends at 9 pm, unless he gets late, like tonight.

-Picking the city’s refuse was a better option than to plough one’s own land.
-“At least, I get money each month,” says Mr Dayal.
-He has not severed ties with the village.
-While the land has been rented out to other farmers, he regularly attends weddings and funerals.
-“Village life is different,” he says.
+Mr Dayal used to grow dhaan and urad daal in his village in Uttar Pradesh.
+But picking the city’s refuse proved more attractive.
+“Here I’m sure to make money each month.”
+Still, life in the village had its advantages.
 “In Delhi, when you buy brinjals, you have no clue about their freshness.
 But in the village, you pluck them off from branches and immediately chop them into a subzi.
 Even the peas there taste different.”
 But Mr Dayal have no regrets.
 “The city’s regular income guarantees my children’s education.”

 The garbage collector has six children: Sourabh, Radha, Roshni, Sachin, Shivam and Sonam.